DuxfordSBD/duxfordsbd.github.io/_posts/news/2022-08-07-Programme-of-events-2022.md

 ## Road closures

 The road closures will start at 11:30 a.m. and will run until approximately 2:00 p.m.
-Marshalls will be stationed at each of the entries into the village and will use their discretion if you can proceed.
+Marshalls will be stationed at each of the entries into Duxford village (Hunts Road, Grange Road, Moorfield Road, Ickleton Road and Hinxton Road) and will use their discretion if you can proceed.
 We will not allow any cars into the race areas whilst the races are operational.
+You can [use our route maps]({% link participating/route-map.md %}) to see the extent of the route.

 ## Parking in Duxford